MicrosoftDocs/sql-docs/docs/2014/tools/configuration-manager/protocols-for-mssqlserver-properties-certificate-tab.md

 ms.assetid: 776addd6-25f3-4875-9a71-064035787090
 caps.latest.revision: 16
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Protocols for MSSQLSERVER Properties (Certificate Tab)
-  Use the **Certificate** tab on the **Protocols for MSSQLSERVER Properties** dialog box to select a certificate for [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)], or to view the properties of a certificate.
+  Use the **Certificate** tab on the **Protocols for MSSQLSERVER Properties** dialog box to select a certificate for [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], or to view the properties of a certificate.
 All fields are blank until a certificate is selected.

  Certificates are stored locally for the users on the computer.
-To load a certificate for use by [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)], you must be running [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Configuration Manager under the same user account as the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] service.
+To load a certificate for use by [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], you must be running [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Configuration Manager under the same user account as the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] service.

 ## Page Header
  **View**
  Provides access to additional details on the certificate.
 Not available until a certificate is selected in the **Certificate** box.
-For additional information on certificate details, see your [!INCLUDE[msCoName](../../../includes/msconame-md.md)] Windows documentation.
+For additional information on certificate details, see your [!INCLUDE[msCoName](../../includes/msconame-md.md)] Windows documentation.

  **Clear**
  Removes the selection from the **Certificate** box.